fightingcat/ts-compile/README.md

 export declare class B {
 }
 ```

+Class B precede class A, no runtime error.

 It's worth to mention that vscode will claim error `TS2449`, if the compiler option `outFile` in `tsconfig.json` is set, so it's better to leave it unset, and execute `ts-compile` with option `--output`.